AttorneyOnline/docs/AO Documentation/docs/authoring/README.md

 # Content Creation Hub
-If you're looking in this folder, chances are you're interested in making something for the client - Whether that be a spiffy new character you want to use, working on a custom theme for that 4k res monitor you have ~~(why are you using AO on a 4k monitor?)~~ - Whatever it is, we've got you covered.
+If you're looking in this folder, chances are you're interested in making something for the client - Whether that be a spiffy new character you want to use, working on a custom theme for that 4k res monitor you have ~~(why are you using AO on a 4k monitor?)~~ - Whatever it is, we've got you covered with the documentation.

 - Backgrounds
 - Characters